 Finding out your dog has cancer is a heartbreaking message no pet owner wants to hear; however, the unfortunate reality is that one in three dogs will be impacted by cancer.
 Although “cancer” is a word we have all learned to fear, there are positive methods to both treat your pet and ensure they are as comfortable and happy as possible.

 Even though this is a difficult time for you as a pet owner, it is important to remember that you are your dog’s caretaker and support system, so it is up to you to manage their condition.
-There are a number of treatment options and strategies to make your dog more comfortable in order to keep man’s best friend relaxed and at-ease.
+There are a number of treatment options and strategies for cancer in dogs to make your dog more comfortable in order to keep man’s best friend relaxed and at-ease.

 The first step in treating or alleviating pain in your pet is to identify the issue.
 The way to do this is by observing changes in your pet’s behavior or signs of pain.
 Dogs are creatures of habit, so if you notice that your dog has strayed from his or her usual routine, it is a good idea to consult a veterinarian.